scaleway/terraform-provider-scaleway/docs/data-sources/container.md

 - `max_scale` - The maximum number of instances the container can scale to.
 Defaults to 20.

 - `memory_limit` - The memory resources in MB to allocate to each container.
-Defaults to 128.
+Defaults to 256.

 - `cpu_limit` - The amount of vCPU computing resources to allocate to each container.
-Defaults to 70.
+Defaults to 140.

-- `timeout` - The maximum length of time your container can spend processing a request before being stopped.
+- `timeout` - The maximum amount of time your container can spend processing a request before being stopped.
 Defaults to 300s.

 - `privacy` - The privacy type define the way to authenticate to your container.
 Refer to the [dedicated documentation](https://www.scaleway.com/en/developers/api/serverless-containers/#path-containers-update-an-existing-container) for more information.